You’ve been accepted, what next?

 Now is the time to confirm your plans to become a UWA Tiger by paying your $200 Enrollment Confirmation fee.
-This one-time fee confirms your spot in the incoming class and covers items like your housing application, orientation registration and scholarship acceptance.
+This one-time fee confirms your spot in the incoming class and covers items like your housing application, orientation registration, and scholarship acceptance.
 You won’t have to pay anything else before your enrollment.
 When you are ready, you may pay your Enrollment Confirmation Fee online.

 Sign up for Orientation:

-Going from high school to college is a major step.
+Furthering your education by attending college is a major step.
 For many people, it’s the first time they’ve ever lived away from home; there are new responsibilities and an important adjustment to the academic demands of college.